quat1024/garden/garden/mc-jvm-language.md

 There are some old books on "modding minecraft with Python" and such.
 These all rely on someone's library to do the heavy lifting for you.
 Every single one is out of date.
 Don't bother.

-Generally these products are aimed at people who aren't really interested in writing full-fat Minecraft mods, but they just want to learn programming inside a visual environment.
+I think these products are aimed at two audiences:

+* People who aren't really interested in writing full-fat Minecraft mods, but they just want to learn programming inside a visual environment.
 If you want to draw some pictures and learn programming in the process, there are non-Minecraft ecosystems like [Scratch](https://scratch.mit.edu) and [Processing](https://processing.org) that are better suited for learning, very visual, and *much* more well-supported with high-quality learning materials.

   If you are just starting your computer programming journey, I don't want to dissuade you from having fun with Minecraft, but I also don't want to sic the ridiculous moving-target spaghetti-code Minecraft ecosystem on you either.

+* People who have learned Python in the past.
+But: if you have learned one programming language, picking up a second is *so* much easier.
+So I would not worry about "I know python but I don't know java, so I can't do modding", because you will be up-to-speed on Java within a week.